-What would you do if you believed you could notfail?
+If so, have you ever wondered what would you do if you believed you could not fail?
 What would you try?
 Are there things in your life you’d like to change, or new adventures you’d like to pursue, but you’re too scared to take the plunge?
 If so, then your self-esteem and confidence may need a boost.
-The next few blog posts may be able to help.
+Here’s my top tips to help you.

-Self-esteem and confidence are two of the key contributing factors in actively moving toward the things we want to experience and away from the things we don’t want to.
-Most of us have some kind of confidence issue.
+Imposter syndrome is closely related with our self esteem and confidence.
+In fact, most of us have some kind of confidence issue.
 Some people may be confident about the way they look, for example, but not about their intellect, or vice versa.
 Perhaps you are confident about a particular skill set, but that confidence doesn’t translate to relationships or communication skills.

 When it comes to self-esteem and confidence there are some unusual paradoxes.
 On one hand, we are often told to behave “as if ”.
-In other words: While confidence is an internal belief about our abilities in a certain area, even if those beliefs are not rock-solid we can pretend to be confident which, in turn, actually makes us feel more confident.
+In other words: While confidence is an internal belief about our abilities in a certain area, even if those beliefs are not rock-solid we can pretend to be confident.
+In turn, actually makes us feel more confident.
 It’s a physiological as much as a mental thing.

 You may have heard the statement “projection is perception”.
-In other words: What we project to the world is how other people will perceive us, whether that projection is true or not.
-So even if we don’t feelstrong and self-assured, we can demonstrate that assuredness outwardly, and (as long as we don’t go overboard into arrogance!) we can convince ourselves and others that we areconfident.
+In other words, what we project to the world is how other people will perceive us, whether that projection is true or not.
+So even if we don’t feel strong and self-assured, we can demonstrate that assuredness outwardly.
+As long as we don’t go overboard into arrogance, we can convince ourselves and others that we are confident.

 Too frequently, women in highly demanding jobs believe they got there by luck, or some other kind of subterfuge, and feel they have to be better than their male peers.
-However, imposter syndrome is certainly not an exclusively female issue.
-Identified by clinical psychologists Suzanne Imes, PhD, and Pauline Rose Clance, PhD, in 1978, imposter syndrome is something I come across frequently in my work as an executive coach.
+However, imposter syndrome is certainly not an exclusively female issue, as plenty of men have it too.
+First identified by clinical psychologists Suzanne Imes, PhD, and Pauline Rose Clance, PhD, in 1978, imposter syndrome is something I come across frequently in my work as an executive coach.

-Want more?
+Want to learn more about imposter syndrome?
 My latest book Your Life Your Way contains plenty of practical tips, advice, and strategies for living your life more fully and confidently.